Jinaga

 }

 And with this, facts created by one user make their way to other users.
 You didn't write a custom API.
+You didn't set up a Web Socket listener.
 You didn't define a custom database schema.

 Jinaga synchronizes immutable facts from client, to server, and back again.
 It persists them durably, transmits them reliably, and updates the view automatically.